Special effect: Mechanical effects

 Mechanical effects encompass the use of mechanical engineering to a greater degree.
 Cars being flipped and hauled over buildings are usually an effect built on specialised rigs and gimbals.
 Usually a team of engineers or freelance film companies provide these effects to producers.
 Camera workers, stunt artists or doubles, directors and engineers collaborate to produce the proper effect as the action is recorded against a green screen.
 It is then edited and reviewed before final release to the public.

 Visual special effects techniques

-An actor behind-the-scenes with pre-scored "bullet holes" on his costume and squibs blowing open fake blood packets for a gunshot wound stunt.
+Aftermath of a gunshot wound stunt where bullet hit squibs hidden in the actor's costume blew open pre-scored "bullet holes", bursting fake blood through and subsequently running down the jacket.